 An agency will have all the latest marketing software at their disposal.
 From SEMrush to Heatmaps, A/B testing software to more advanced analytics, agencies will have it all.

 Know you know the benefits of hiring an agency, it’s time to start picking your agency.
 But before you dive into the hiring process, there are a few things you need to prepare.

 The worst thing you can say to an agency is “I have no idea what marketing is”.
 The good ones will run because they want to work with people who can talk on their level.
 The bad ones will take advantage of your lack of knowledge.

 The best place to start is our A-Z of digital marketing.
 It gives an overview of the essential parts of marketing.
 The next place to go is our Marketing for Beginners page.
 This can help you find your path through the process of successfully learning and outsourcing your marketing.

 Working out bottlenecks in your marketing process is simple.
 First, you need to map out your marketing funnel.

 Your marketing funnel should go through these steps:

-“I have a wedding to go to, but I don’t have anything to wear.”
+“I have a wedding to go to, but I don’t have a dress in this year’s fashion.”